DataDog/hiring-engineers/answers.md

 ![POST_Success.png](https://ddhiringexercise.s3-us-west-2.amazonaws.com/assetsv2/POST_Success.png)

 After submitting the request, navigate the Dashboard List where you should see your newly created timeboard.
-Open it up to ensure all your graphs are created and appearing as you specified.
+Open it up to ensure all your graphs were created and appearing as you specified.

 ![TimeTable_1-21-2020.png](https://ddhiringexercise.s3-us-west-2.amazonaws.com/assetsv2/TimeTable_1-21-2020.png)